Why the Hell Is Everyone in Such a Hurry?

 “Haste is universal because everyone is in flight from himself, and it’s true.”
 Friedrich Nietzsche

 Why is it a given that what is on the other end is better, faster, or less uncomfortable?
-Why do we insist on abandoning ourselves for what we consider a utopia that is unattainable?
+Why do we insist on abandoning ourselves for what we consider an unattainable utopia?

 Impatience is a kind of arrogance.
-The day begins and we are already thinking about tomorrow or the weekend or summer vacation.
+The day begins, and we are already thinking about tomorrow, the weekend, or summer vacation.
 Many of us know deep down that things can change in a matter of minutes, but we prefer to deny that inevitability.
 We think we have control over outcomes.
-Change and not knowing is uncomfortable.
+Change and not knowing are uncomfortable.

 It becomes difficult for us to enjoy or sit with what is right in front of us.

-We may not like ourselves, our situation, our future, our friends, our family, so we rush around in a pattern of avoidance.
-Opting for surface treatment, quick solutions, easy to obtain goals, masks.
-I have done this and still do at times when I simply do not have the energy to go deeper.
+We may not like ourselves, our situation, our future, our friends, or our family, so we rush around in a pattern of avoidance.
+Opting for surface treatment, quick solutions, easy-to-obtain goals, and masks.
+I have done this and still do at times when I lack the energy to delve deeper.
 But what I do know is that looking deeper, reflecting, allowing patience with self and others is rewarding beyond anything I can experience via haste.

 Remove the Scales Over Your Eyes

-“The astounding beauty and magic of the Mystery is before our eyes all day long but we don’t know how to see it through the scales over our eyes.
-We don’t know that we’ve grown these blinders through absorbing the assumptions of our upbringing.
-We don’t suspect our ever-busy minds with making Reality disappear.
-We chase after a life of meaning without access to our deeper mind, which needs stillness in order to understand.
-Our language oriented consciousness can only go so far”.
+“The astounding beauty and magic of the Mystery is before our eyes all day long, but we don’t know how to see it through the scales over our eyes.
+We may not realize that we’ve developed these blinders by absorbing the assumptions of our upbringing.
+We don’t suspect our ever-busy minds of making Reality disappear.
+We chase after a life of meaning without access to our deeper mind, which needs stillness to understand.
+Our language-oriented consciousness can only go so far”.

 That quote says it all in a nutshell.